 Jude Simpson – Poet.
 Wordsmith.
 Writer.
 Performer.

 I’m blessed to be Poet in Residence for my local branch of Homestart, the charity that works for families in crisis.
-I blog with them here.
-And we are due to publish a collection of thank you poems later this year.

 It’s good to have you here… x